-The UPS system will initiate an automatic load transfer to the bypass line if an overload condition exceeds the current versus time curve of overload capacity, or if specified UPS system faults occur.
-Load On Bypass is illustrated in Figure 43.
+The UPS system will initiate an automatic load transfer to the bypass line if an overload condition exceeds the current versus time curve of system overload capacity, or capacity of the modules on-line, or if specified UPS system faults occur.
+Note that when the UPS system is operating in the non-redundant mode, an automatic transfer to bypass will be initiated when any UPS module is taken off-line, either automatically or manually.
+Load On Bypass is illustrated in Figure 46.

-The Overload Transfer ant Output Undervoltage alarm messages will initiate an automatic transfer to bypass and the Load On Bypass message will be displayed.
+The Overload Transfer and Output Undervoltage alarm messages will initiate an automatic transfer to bypass and the Load On Bypass message will be displayed.
 The status report screens will include the Automatic Transfer to Bypass message.
-Other UPS system faults will initiate an automatic transfer to bypass followed immediately by a shutdown and isolation of the UPS system.
-Refer to 3.4.4 - Automatic Emergency Module Off.
+Other UPS system faults will initiate an automatic transfer to bypass followed immediately by the shutdown and isolation of the UPS modules.
+Refer to 3.4.5 - Automatic Emergency Modules Off.

-In an automatic transfer to bypass the output and bypass circuit breakers do not overlap as they do in a manual transfer.
-The static bypass switch is fired (closed), the output circuit breaker is opened, and the bypass circuit breaker is closed.
+In an automatic transfer to bypass the UPS Output and System Bypass circuit breakers do not overlap as they do in a manual transfer.
+The static bypass switch is fired (closed), the UPS Output circuit breaker is opened, and the System Bypass circuit breaker is closed.
 Bypass power is supplied to the critical load through the static bypass switch during the short time while both circuit breakers are open.